Study smarter with Fiveable

 These methods help managers allocate resources efficiently and test decisions before implementation.
 They're especially valuable for complex systems with multiple constraints.

-Compare: Linear Programming vs. Simulation Modeling—linear programming finds the optimal solution when relationships are linear and deterministic, while simulation explores probable outcomes when systems are complex and stochastic.
-Choose LP for resource allocation problems; choose simulation for testing strategic scenarios.
+Compare: Linear Programming vs. Simulation Modeling: LP finds the mathematically optimal solution when relationships are linear and deterministic, while simulation explores probable outcomes when systems are complex and stochastic (involving randomness).
+Choose LP for well-defined resource allocation problems; choose simulation for testing strategic scenarios where uncertainty is high.

 These methods focus on identifying and managing constraints within existing operations.
 They're diagnostic tools that reveal where capacity actually limits output.

-Compare: Bottleneck Analysis vs. Capacity Cushion—bottleneck analysis is diagnostic (where is the constraint?), while capacity cushion is strategic (how much buffer do we maintain?).
-A firm might use bottleneck analysis to find constraints, then decide on an appropriate cushion to handle variability at that constraint.
+Compare: Bottleneck Analysis vs. Capacity Cushion: bottleneck analysis is diagnostic (where is the constraint?), while capacity cushion is strategic (how much buffer do we maintain?).
+A firm might use bottleneck analysis to find its constraint, then decide on an appropriate cushion to handle variability at that specific constraint.

 | Concept | Best Examples |